commeta/fast_io/README.md

 For a deeper understanding of file lock implementation in the Linux kernel, consider the source code from the locks.c file on GitHub at the link [fs/locks.c](https://github.com/torvalds/linux/blob/master/fs/locks.c).

+## System Configuration Parameters (sysctl)

+Kernel settings and configuration parameters can significantly affect the behavior of file locks and I/O operations in Linux.
+Understanding these settings and configuring them properly can help optimize performance and reliability.

+Some parameters can be configured using the sysctl utility, which allows you to change runtime parameters of the Linux kernel.

+1. **vm.dirty_ratio**: The percentage of system memory that can be occupied by dirty pages (data that has been modified in memory but not yet written to disk).

+   sysctl -w vm.dirty_ratio=20

+2. **vm.dirty_background_ratio**: The percentage of system memory that can be occupied by dirty pages before background processes start writing them to disk.

+   sysctl -w vm.dirty_background_ratio=10

+3. **vm.dirty_writeback_centisecs**: The interval of time (in hundredths of a second) after which background processes write dirty pages to disk.

+   sysctl -w vm.dirty_writeback_centisecs=500

+4. **vm.dirty_expire_centisecs**: The time (in hundredths of a second) after which pages are considered old and should be written to disk.

+   sysctl -w vm.dirty_expire_centisecs=3000

+### Filesystem Settings

+Some filesystem mount options can also affect the behavior of locks and I/O operations.

+1. **noatime**: Disables updating the access time of files when they are read, which can improve performance.

+   mount -o noatime /dev/sda1 /mnt

+2. **nodiratime**: Disables updating the access time for directories.

+   mount -o nodiratime /dev/sda1 /mnt

+3. **data=writeback|ordered|journal**: Specifies the data journaling mode for ext3/ext4 filesystems.
+   - writeback: Data may be written after metadata updates, which can lead to better performance but reduces data integrity.
+   - ordered: Data is written before metadata updates (default).
+   - journal: All data and metadata are written to the journal, providing maximum data integrity but reducing performance.

+   mount -o data=ordered /dev/sda1 /mnt